LubinKerhuel/hugo/content/docs/inverted-pendulum.md

 An identification can be computed from the motor set-point and the wheel movements while the pendulum was actively controlled up by a first feedback loop.

 Still the pendulum model including the trolley is simulated with its feedback loop controller and results are compared against recorded data of the real system running the same feedback loop controller.
 The simulated pendulum states are re-initialized periodically ($\approx 2s$) with the real pendulum states as the model would diverge otherwise due to perturbations not modeled and model discrepancies.
 Correctness of the model can be checked between theses periodic re-initialization.

+{{< figure
+src="/img/pendulum-gy91-wheel.jpg"
+link="/img/pendulum-gy91-wheel.jpg"
+width="45%"
+title="Identification of trolley in real inverted pendulum condition." caption="The angular speed rate of the wheel is measured with one rate gyro form one added GY-91 sensor board.
+The GY-91  board is hot glued on one pendulum wheel.
+The pendulum is stabilized with a controller using an estimated trolley model.
+Four wires from the GY-91 to the microcontroller power the sensor and retrieve sensor data through the I2C bus (2 wires)." numbered="true"
+>}}

 # Controller